 Electrical Engineering shares many fundamentals with Computer Engineering, which are covered in a common curriculum up to and including Academic Term 3.
 In recognition of the considerable diversity of careers available to electrical engineers, students are given latitude in the final three academic terms to choose from a wide range of electives in various specialty areas.
 Making use of their elective course choices, students in the Electrical Engineering major also have the opportunity to undertake a minor in Physics.

-Mechanical engineering is a highly diversified discipline encompassing the design, analysis, testing and manufacture of products that are used in every facet of modern society.
+Mechanical Engineering is a highly diversified discipline encompassing the design, analysis, testing and manufacture of products that are used in every facet of modern society.
 Mechanical engineers analyse and design using the principles of motion, energy, and force to ensure that the product functions safely, efficiently, reliably, and can be manufactured at a competitive cost.
 This activity requires a thorough knowledge of materials, mathematics, and the physical sciences, and an ability to apply this knowledge to the synthesis of economical and socially acceptable solutions to engineering problems.

 Ocean and Naval Architectural Engineering covers aspects of both naval architecture and ocean engineering.
 The Ocean and Naval Architectural Engineering major is the only accredited undergraduate program specifically in naval architecture/ocean engineering in Canada.
 The major is designed to provide education to work in marine transport, ship and boat building, offshore engineering, submersibles design and many related marine areas.
 The undergraduate program is also a comprehensive preparation for graduate studies, research and consulting in ocean engineering.

 Naval Architecture is primarily concerned with the design and construction of ships, offshore structures and other floating equipment and facilities.
 Ocean Engineering extends this focus to cover virtually all aspects of engineering related to the world’s oceans.
 Topics including sub-sea systems and oceanographic science add core ocean engineering content to the program.
-Students will be able to further develop their particular interests by using the focus stream to study any of a wide variety of topics, reflecting the tremendous diversity of the field.

 Process Engineering is a diversified discipline encompassing new development, design, optimization, and operation of sustainable processes for human needs.
 A process engineer uses biological, chemical, and physical processing of substances to modify their nature, their properties, and/or the composition of mixtures to produce useful products.
 This activity requires a thorough knowledge of materials, chemical and physical sciences, and mathematics and an ability to apply this knowledge in an economical and sustainable way to engineering development.